When it comes to kids’ bikes, 50cc is probably the engine displacement to go for.

 The type of starter system installed on a bike may matter to some people.

-Dirt bikes usually have a kickstarter to get the bike’s engine going.
-A kickstarter isn’t a too convoluted piece of equipment, but it does require some force and skill.
+Dirt bikes usually have a Kickstarter to get the bike’s engine going.
+A Kickstarter isn’t a too convoluted piece of equipment, but it does require some force and skill.
 You may need to show your kid how to kick start a bike properly, or you may kick start the bike yourself for some time until your kid is able to do it on their own.

-Instead of a bike with a kickstarter, consider a dirt bike with an electric push-button starter.
+Instead of a bike with a Kickstarter, consider a dirt bike with an electric push-button starter.
 This isn’t a must-have feature, but it will make things more convenient.

 Bike weight

-It may be a good idea not to buy a too heavy dirt bike for your kid.
+It may be a good idea not to buy a too-heavy dirt bike for your kid.
 Not that dirt bikes are light per se, but the lighter your kid’s bike is, the better.
 This is not only a matter of convenience but also a matter of safety – for example, if your child gets trapped under the bike in an accident, it will be easier for them to get out from under the bike.

 Price